-- Tell your children to do their original stuff by themselves and be less dependent on servants and maids.
+- Tell your Muslim children to do their original stuff by themselves and be less dependent on servants and maids.

 - Children must clean and tidy up their rooms themselves.

 - Develop the habit of self-serving in your children.
-Getting oneself a glass of water is not going to rip off their respect even if there are plenty of servants at your home.
+Getting oneself a glass of water will not rip off their respect even if there are plenty of servants at your home.

-- Fix a day, like the weekend, when your children must arrange their cupboard.
+- Fix a day, like the weekend, when your children must arrange their cupboards.

 - Try to organize the timings or occasions of receiving gifts.
-For example, your children must expect less any reward other than Eid days.
+For example, your children must expect less reward other than Eid days.

-- People raise boys to be dependent on their mothers and sisters in Muslim households.
-This habit sometimes leads to stereotypical behavior that Muslim societies accused.
+- People raise boys to depend on their mothers and sisters in Muslim households.
+This habit sometimes leads to stereotypical behavior that Muslim societies accuse.
 Involve your boys in house chores.

 - Relate examples and stories of Prophets and Sahaabas and how they managed their affairs self-dependently.